rolandguelle/razer-blade-stealth-linux/elementary-os.md

 GRUB_CMDLINE_LINUX_DEFAULT="button.lid_init_state=open intel_idle.max_cstate=4"
 ```

-There are maybe other issues with this distros.
+There are maybe other issues with this distros, check [Ubuntu 18.04](ubuntu-18-04.md).